youngskilled/js-filter/README.md

 **Version 0.3.0**
 *WARNING BREAKING CHANGES* Filter is now working against a new JSON object returned from Symfony instead of directly against Silk.
 Some added features are the filter works against all products category agnostic this means also that the category needs to be sent in as a parameter.
 Pre-sort has also been added as a feature along with some more classes to easily hide/show products while filter loads.

+**Version 0.2.6 - Branch beforeAPI**
+Tidied up several issues.
+All product URL's hashes are updated on filter change.
+Price is now sorted with sale prices also.
+Fixed issues on first load of products.

 **Version 0.2.5 - Branch beforeAPI**
 Fixed an issue regarding reloading of category products.
 Not all products were reloaded.